Amankr91100/Recipe_APP/README.md

 🧾 Overview

 The **Recipe App** is a frontend web project designed to display various cooking recipes in a visually appealing and user-friendly interface.
-Whether you're a beginner or a seasoned chef, this app brings flavorful inspiration right to your browser!
+🍔 People can easily search for their favorite food items and discover mouth-watering recipes in seconds!
+🥕 Find the exact ingredients needed to make every dish — from breakfast bites to gourmet dinners.
+📲 No more guessing — just browse, cook, and enjoy!

 📌 Key Features